akvo/akvo-lumen/doc/arch/adr-005-transforms-in-js.md

 * User code must run in a sandboxed environment for security reasons
 * We must guard against non-termination via some timeout mechanism.
-* Lumen relies on typed colums but Javascript is a dynamic language.
+* Lumen relies on typed columns but JavaScript is a dynamic language.
   We need to somehow ensure that the result of a user defined transformation doesn't result in inconsistent column types.